C4ptainCrunch/thesis/source/index.rst

-The results, displayed in a matrix in on the left of :numref:`fig:matrix`, sorted by alphabetic order show the ratio of win of the row player against the column player.
-We then transform this result in a binary weak tournament by computing the :math:`\succeq` relation.
+The results are represented in a matrix (:numref:`fig:matrix`, left) sorted in alphabetic order.
+It shows the ratio of win of the row player against the column player.
+We then transform this result in a binary weak tournament by computing the :math:`\succeq` relation as explained in :numref:`sec:compare_ab`.
 The results are shown on the right of :numref:`fig:matrix`.